lupyuen/lupyuen.github.io/src/rhai.md

 ![Rhai Script transcoded to uLisp](https://lupyuen.github.io/images/rhai-transcode4.jpg)

-What an interesting idea!
+What an intriguing idea!
 Which we shall explore in this article.

 _Let's make Rhai Scripting more fun for learners..._